-At Business Waste, we believe that recycling should not be expensive due to the fact that it is so important.
-As a result, we provide our clients with cost-effective services across the board.
-For example, we’ll help you get started on the right foot by giving you free access to bins and containers – such as recycling balers – for you to store your waste in before disposal.
+At Business Waste, we believe recycling should be affordable, as it’s so important.
+We provide cost-effective waste management services across the board.
+For example, we’ll help you get started on the right foot by giving you free access to bins and containers – such as recycling balers – for you to store your carton waste in before disposal.

 How many cartons are there?

-Approximately 2 trillion drinks cartons are made every year
+There are approximately two trillion drinks cartons made every year.

-While the exact figures regarding the number of cartons sent to landfills are unclear, paper waste makes up around 26% of the waste sent to landfill sites each year.
+- While the exact figures regarding the number of cartons in landfill is unclear, paper waste makes up around 26% of the waste sent to landfill sites each year.

-Cartons are considered a sustainable product because they are lightweight and don’t take up too much space.
+- Cartons are considered a sustainable product because they’re lightweight and don’t take up too much space.
 As a result, they often take up less space than other forms of packaging during shipment.

-Where can you take these items to recycle/dispose of them for free?
+Where can you take cartons to recycle or dispose of them for free?

-Thankfully, cartons can be recycled alongside the rest of your general recycling, which is then collected by your local council.
+Thankfully, cartons can be recycled alongside the rest of your general recycling at home, which is collected by your local council.
 This is because they can easily be sorted at recycling facilities.
-Additionally, many supermarkets have designated waste collection points where you can leave all manner of recyclables – including cartons free of charge.
+Additionally, many supermarkets have designated waste collection points where you can leave all manner of recyclables – including cartons – free of charge.

 Learn about more